boneskull/core/README.md

 * Ready for large scale, well organized applications
 * Most of the system classes are "agnostic" and abstracted and can be used separated from the entire framework (as you can see in the tests)
+* Super Performance!
+The framework won't be your bottleneck, the database and external requests could (but shouldn't)

 Install
 =============